-Vito is an anthropologist, development scholar and political analyst with an interdisciplinary orientation spanning two main areas: political economy & ecology, and communication studies.
-His work focuses on higher education, digital technologies, environment & climate change, labour & organisations, socio-economic inequalities, and social and political mobilisation.
+Vito is an anthropologist, development scholar and political analyst with an interdisciplinary orientation spanning two main areas: 1) political economy & ecology, and 2) digitalisation, new media and communication.
+His work focuses on: higher education; digital technologies; political communication; local and regional sustainable development; labour and organisations; socio-economic inequalities; and social and political mobilisation.

 His approach is characterised by a systemic integration of ethnography, macro-level structural analysis, and epistemological & reflexive inquiry, in the tradition of “big ideas” social science and social theory.

-He held research and teaching positions at the University of Cambridge, University of Cape Town, University of Pretoria, University of Mauritius, Bristol UWE, and University of Worcester (UK).
+He held research and teaching positions at the University of Cambridge, University of Oslo, University of Cape Town, University of Pretoria, University of Mauritius, Bristol UWE, and University of Worcester (UK).

 Vito's work has been funded by the Economic and Social Research Council (UK), Jisc (UK), the National Institute of Health Research (UK), the Andrew W. Mellon Foundation (US), the Nordic Research Councils for the Humanities and the Social Sciences, the National Research Foundation (South Africa), the Tertiary Education Commission (Mauritius), the SAHEE Foundation (Switzerland) and the Cambridge Newton Trust.